5 things road warriors want when they travel for work

 The typical road warrior travels for work 84 nights a year and takes 26 trips, 10 of them international, according to “Traveler Friction: Insight from U.S. Road Warriors,” a research report conducted by MMGY Global for the Airlines Reporting Corporation (ARC), American Express Global Business Travel, and tClara.

-While the specifics of what road warriors need and want on their travels varies by individual, there are some consistencies.
+What do employees want when they travel?
+While the specifics vary by individual, there are some consistencies.
 For example, the research illustrates that most road warriors want comfort and ease of travel, and they need wifi access and sufficient workspace to be most productive.

 Conversely, what makes frequent business travelers miserable is having to take connecting flights when non-stops are available, and being stuffed into coach on long flights.
-Another thing that grates on frequent business travelers is staying in branded hotels that don’t meet their expectations.
-This makes business travelers “extremely unhappy,” said Steve Cohen, Vice President of Insights for MMGY Global.
+Another thing that grates on frequent travelers is staying in branded hotels that don’t meet their expectations.
+This makes them “extremely unhappy,” said Steve Cohen, Vice President of Insights for MMGY Global.

 Here are five things travel managers should know about what their road warriors want when they travel for work.